Pseudo-Anosov maps with small stretch factors on punctured surfaces: Introduction

 \section{Introduction}

 Let $S = S_{g,n}$ be the surface of genus $g$ with $n$ punctures.
+The \emph{mapping class group} of $S$, $\Text{Mod}(S_{g,n})$, is the group of orientation-preserving homeomorphisms of $S$ up to isotopy, where the punctures are preserved set-wise.
+By the Nielsen-Thurston classification \cite{nielsen1942abbildungsklassen, nielsen1944surface, thurston1988geometry}, every mapping class has a representative that is either \emph{periodic}, \emph{reducible}, or \emph{pseudo-Anosov}.
+A homeomorphism $f \colon S \rightarrow S$ is pseudo-Anosov if there exists a pair of transverse measured singular foliations $(\mathcal{F}^+, \mu^+)$ and $(\mathcal{F}^-, \mu^-)$ and a number $\lambda >1$ such that

-The mapping class group of $S$ is the group of orientation preserving homeomorphisms of $S$ up to isotopy.
-We assume that the punctures are preserved set-wise.
-By Thurston-Nielsen classification of mapping classes \cite{thurston1988geometry}, every mapping class has a representative that is either periodic, reducible or pseudo-Anosov.
-The class of pseudo-Anosov elements is the most interesting class from the point of view of hyperbolic 3-manifolds.
-Therefore an intriguing question is to determine the minimum 'complexity' between all pseudo-Anosov elements in the mapping class group of $S$.
-A natural measure of complexity for a topological map is the topological entropy of the map.
-When $f$ is a pseudo-Anosov map, the entropy is equal to $\log(\lambda)$, where $\lambda$ is the stretch factor (dilatation) of $f$ \cite{fathi2012thurston}.
-The stretch factor measures how much the map $f$ stretches/shrinks in the direction of unstable/stable foliations.
-This justifies considering the following quantity
+The number $\lambda$ is called the \emph{stretch factor} or \emph{dilatation} of $f$, and the foliations $\mathcal{F}^+$ and $\mathcal{F}^-$ are the \emph{unstable} and \emph{stable foliations} respectively.
+See \cite{casson1988automorphisms} or \cite{fathi1979travaux}\footnote{An English translation by Kim and Margalit is available in \cite{fathi2012thurston}.} for a careful exposition of the Nielsen-Thurston classification.
+The class of pseudo-Anosov elements is the most interesting class from the point of view of hyperbolic 3-manifolds, since Thurston proved that $f \in \Text{Mod}(S_{g,n})$ is pseudo-Anosov if and only if the mapping torus of $f$ admits a complete hyperbolic metric \cite{thurston1998hyperbolic,otal2001hyperbolization}.
+Therefore, an intriguing question is to determine the minimum `complexity' between all pseudo-Anosov elements in the mapping class group of $S$.
+A natural measure of complexity for a topological map is the \emph{topological entropy}.
+When $f$ is a pseudo-Anosov map, the entropy is equal to $\log(\lambda)$, where $\lambda$ is the stretch factor of $f$ \cite[Proposition 10.13]{fathi1979travaux}.
+This justifies considering the quantity

-Moreover, it is known that $l_{g,n}$ is the length of the shortest geodesic (systole) of the moduli space of $S_{g,n}$ equipped with the Teichm\"uller metric.
+where the minimum exists by \cite{arnoux1981construction}.
+From a different perspective, $l_{g,n}$ is the length of the shortest geodesic (systole) of the \emph{moduli space} of $S_{g,n}$ equipped with the \emph{Teichm\"uller metric} \cite{fathi1979travaux}.
 Penner initiated the study of $l_{g,n}$ in his seminal work \cite{penner1991bounds}.
-He showed that there are explicit positive constants $A_1$ and $A_2$ such that for any $g \geq 2$:
+He showed that there are explicit positive constants $A_1$ and $A_2$ such that for any $g \geq 2$